kubevela/kubevela/docs/introduction.md

 ### Platform agnostic developer tools

 The typical example is [Waypoint](https://github.com/hashicorp/waypoint).
-It is a platform agnostic tool which introduces a consistent workflow (i.e., build, deploy, release) in application delivery.
-Waypoint cannot manage or leverage platform specific capabilities.
+It is a user facing tool which introduces a consistent workflow (i.e., build, deploy, release) for developers to ship applications on top of different platforms.
 KubeVela can be integrated into Waypoint like any other supported platforms.
 In this case, developers can use the Waypoint workflow instead of the Kubevela CLI to manage applications.

 ### Package management tools